yknBugs/FMinecraftMod/README.md

 ## Features

-Talk to GPT in game.
+- Talk to GPT in game.

-Show death message and death coordinates.
+- Show death message and death coordinates.

+- Detect AFKing players.

+- Get informed if you successfully shoot an entity with your bow, and know its HP.

 ## Setup